 SCWF works closely with the National Wildlife Federation to engage our supporters on issues of national significance.
 Executive Director, Ben Gregg, monitors these issues and partners with other state affiliates of the NWF to be sure our voices are heard.

-The National Wildlife Federation, its 50 state and territorial affiliates and 6 million supporters and members are a diverse group of hunters, anglers, hikers, wildlife watchers, paddlers and other outdoor enthusiasts united in our passion for protecting public lands.
+The National Wildlife Federation, its 50 state and territorial affiliates and 6 million supporters and members, are a diverse group of hunters, anglers, hikers, wildlife watchers, paddlers and other outdoor enthusiasts united in our passion for protecting public lands.
 These lands provide amazing outdoor experiences and habitat for fish and wildlife populations and are sources of clean air and water.

 Learn more about our public lands initiative HERE.

-SCWF works with legislators to protect precious wildlife habitat and ensure that sound scientific data is used to make decisions which affect wildlife.
+The South Carolina Wildlife Federation (SCWF) works with legislators to protect precious wildlife habitat and ensure that sound scientific data is used to make decisions which affect wildlife.
 Our Government Relations Manager, Trip King, represents the SCWF, as well as our conservation partner, Audubon South Carolina (ASC) at the State House.

 We ask you to show your support by clicking on the above link to sign up for updates to keep informed about the latest developments on the re-authorization effort.
 That way, you can share with your friends and become directly involved in urging your representatives in the General Assembly to vote in favor of re-authorization.

-Native Plant Resolution
+Native Plant Week

-south carolina Conservation Coalition
+South Carolina Conservation Coalition